My Advice to New Notary Signing Agents

 Comments on Facebook do not show up in Google searches.

-Learn how to do searches on Facebook and through Google and on YouTube.
+Use Google to learn how to do research on Facebook and Google and YouTube.
 This will give you access to a wealth of information that you won’t have if you just post a question or two now and then in a notary group in Facebook.
 Doing research is the only way to learn beyond the surface and it’s a very important part of any successful business.

 Read everything on 123notary, NotaryRotary, NotaryCafe, the American Association of Notaries, the American Society of Notaries, and the National Notary Association sites.

-Buy and read and use Laura Vestanen’s book on Marketing Your Non-loan Notary Services.
-It’s the best guide to marketing GNW and you can adapt much of that to marketing NSA work, too, if you’re clever enough.
-(You can find it on Amazon or abebooks or eBay.)
+Buy and read and use Laura Vestanen’s ebook entitled Notary Marketing 2019, available for the Amazon Kindle for less than $10 before tax.
+Or, for a printed book, her previous one called Marketing Your Non-loan Notary Work has been a standard reference for over a decade.
+These are the best guides to marketing GNW and you can adapt much of that to marketing NSA work, too, if you’re clever enough.

 Go to sba.gov and read everything there about starting & running a business.
 Read everything on that site, even if it does not seem immediately relevant, as almost all of it is going to help you sooner or later.